 Misc Chapter-Specific Trophies

 There are a few new objectives added to Ty the Tasmanian Tiger via a set of additional miscellaneous trophies requiring you to do either something silly, or something somewhat skilled.
-Many of these are tied to specific stages so I’ll list them here in the chronological order that you will visit their respective stages.
+Many of these are tied to specific stages so I’ll list them here in our Ty the Tasmanian Tiger Trophy Guide in the chronological order that you will visit their respective stages.

 Your very first opportunity for a Misc Trophy is found as soon as you start the game.